Frequently Asked Questions

 - NMDOH has expanded call lines to handle thousands of calls about COVID-19 from the public and healthcare providers.

-- Testing is allowing for people with mild illness to isolate themselves at home and for hospitals to implement heightened infection control procedures.
+- Testing is allowing for people to isolate themselves at home and for hospitals to implement heightened infection control procedures.
 It is also allowing for contacts of confirmed COVID-19 cases who are not having symptoms to self-quarantine and be actively monitored by NMDOH so that further spread is minimized if they subsequently develop COVID-19.

 Is there a treatment?